Lamden/docs/docs/develop/wallet_api/customize_connection.md

 ## State Charms
 Charms can be added to your Linked Account details section of the Lamden Vault and provide state information about your Dapps's contract.
 An example would a custom token value, the current player's turn in a game, etc.  There is no limit on the amount of charms you can add.
 Define the charms and send them along with your initial connection request.

-Each charm can have an indivudial icon. **All image paths are relative to your dApp's hostname.**
+Each charm can have an individual icon. **All image paths are relative to your dApp's hostname.**

 Key Variables
 &lt;wallet vk&gt; - The Lamden Vault will substitute the public key of the keypair created for your dApp